2014-2015 Exchange Information

 Going on Exchange

-which is generally cheaper and apply for aid at the host
+which is usually cheaper and apply for aid at the host

-scholarships (most exchange schools take a very limited
+and use UHM scholarships (most exchange schools take a very

-For optimal consideration for aid, the FAFSA must be filed
+optimal consideration for aid, the FAFSA must be filed by

-by February 12 (or earlier, if stated in the
+February 15 (or earlier, if stated in the Directory or

-You should list on the FAFSA the code for each school
+list on the FAFSA the code for each school to which

 school on financial aid requirements specific to each

-keep in touch with the host school financial aid office in
+touch with the host school financial aid office in case you

-case you have been selected for verification and are
+have been selected for verification and are required to

-interfere with your financial aid from your NSE school.
+interfere with financial aid from your NSE school.

-If you have previously had loans from UHM, you must schedule
+have previously had loans from UHM, you must schedule an